 How to look up Hawaii business entity information

-All Hawaii business entity information, including entity name, type, number, and formation date, is available through the Hawaii Department of Commerce and Consumer Affairs (DCCA) Business Registration Division's online search portal, accessible via the Hawaii Business Express platform.
+All Hawaii business entity information, including entity name, type, number, and formation date, is available through the DCCA Business Registration Division (BREG) online search.
+As of July 6, 2026, that search lives on BREG's new online portal, which replaced the legacy Hawaii Business Express (HBE) platform.

-This free online database provides immediate access to the details you need for onboarding, compliance, or business transactions.
+This free online database provides immediate access to the details you need for onboarding, compliance checks, or business transactions.

 Summary table: finding your Hawaii entity information